sharadregoti/tyk-docs/tyk-docs/content/basic-config-and-security/security/mutual-tls/client-mtls.md

 Instead of manually creating keys, we can expose the Above API via the Developer Portal, where developers can add their own certs to use to access APIs.

 1. Create a policy for the API we set up above
-2. Create a catalogue entry for this policy
+2. Create a catalog entry for this policy
 3. As a developer on the Portal, request a key for this API.
 This will take us to this screen:

 {{< img src="/img/dashboard/system-management/portal_cert_request.png" alt="portal_cert_request" >}}